Multiprobe Cosmology from the Abundance of SPT Clusters and DES Galaxy Clustering and Weak Lensing: Data and individual analysis frameworks

 \subsection{DES Y3 \threextwopt}

 We use the DES Y3 \threextwopt\ dataset and analysis as described in \cite{DESY33x2pt} and references therein.
-Briefly, the \threextwopt\ analysis combines weak-lensing measurement of 100 million `source' galaxies \citep{y3-shapes}, obtained with the \textsc{MetaCalibration} algorithm \citep{metacal}, and positions of 10.7 million `lens' galaxies with magnitude-limited selection (\textsc{MagLim}) \citep{y3-maglim}.
+Briefly, the \threextwopt\ analysis combines weak-lensing measurement of 100 million ``source'' galaxies \citep{y3-shapes} and positions of 10.7 million ``lens'' galaxies with magnitude-limited selection (\textsc{MagLim}) \citep{y3-maglim}.
+The lensing shear measurements are obtained in a data-driven way by estimating the response to artificial shear applied to the images using the \textsc{metacalibration} algorithm \citep{metacal}.
 To enable tomography, the sources are split in four redshift bins and the lenses are split in six redshift bins, of which only four are used in the analysis.

 The data vector $\bm d$ contains the three two-point correlation function measurements and shear ratio measurements on small scales between source redshift bins that share the same lens bin \citep{sanchez:prat:22shearratio}.
-The corresponding theory vector $\bm t_\mathrm{M}$ is computed for a given model M. In this model, the non-linear matter power spectrum is computed using \textsc{halofit} \citep{smith:peacock:jenkins:03, takahashi12halofit}.
-Intrinsic alignment of (source) galaxies is modeled with the tidal alignment and tidal torquing (TATT) model \citep{blazek19alignment}, which is an extension of the non-linear linear alignment (NLA) model.
-The theory vector $\bm t_\mathrm{M}$ depends on the parameters $\vec p$.
-These include the cosmological parameters, but also 29 nuisance parameters that describe, e.g., the lens galaxy bias, the shear and photo-$z$ calibrations, intrinsic alignment, etc.\footnote{Note that of the 29 nuisance parameters of the DES~Y3 \threextwopt\ model, only those describing the calibration of the effective source redshift distribution and residual shear biases may be correlated with the SPT cluster lensing analysis (see Section~\ref{sec:sharedsys}).} The likelihood $\mathcal L$ is assumed to be Gaussian and we write
+The corresponding theory vector $\bm t_\mathrm{M}$ is computed for a given model M. In this model, the nonlinear matter power spectrum is computed using \textsc{halofit} \citep{smith:peacock:jenkins:03, takahashi12halofit}.
+Intrinsic alignment of (source) galaxies is modeled with the tidal alignment and tidal torquing (TATT) model \citep{blazek19alignment}, which is an extension of the nonlinear linear alignment (NLA) model.\footnote{The NLA model describes intrinsic alignment as a linear function of the nonlinear matter power spectrum, hence the name.} The theory vector $\bm t_\mathrm{M}$ depends on the parameters $\vec p$.
+These include the cosmological parameters, but also 29 nuisance parameters that describe, e.g., the lens galaxy bias, the shear and photo-$z$ calibrations, intrinsic alignment, etc.\footnote{Note that of the 29 nuisance parameters of the DES~Y3 \threextwopt\ model, only those describing the calibration of the effective source redshift distribution and residual shear biases may be correlated with the SPT cluster lensing analysis (see Sec.~\ref{sec:sharedsys}).} The likelihood $\mathcal L$ is assumed to be Gaussian and we write

 with the covariance matrix $\bm{\mathrm{C}}$ that is computed analytically \citep{friedrich21covmat}.
 We exactly follow the DES Y3 \threextwopt\ analysis and modeling choices as published and hence defer to \cite{DESY33x2pt} for details.